Hesam-Eskandari/tech-school/database/sql/01-basic.md

     - Keep customers and orders data in one table.
     - Each client can make multiple orders (one-to-many relationship)
     - Each row contains both customer and order information.
-    - Customer information such as name, address, payment information, age, etc.
+    - Customer information includes name, address, payment information, age, etc.
-    - Order information such as date, purchase amount, order id, etc.
+    - Order information includes date, purchase amount, order id, etc.
     - For each new order, there will be new order information but customer info gets repeated.
-    - For example if a customer makes 200 orders, the customer information is duplicated in 200 records.
+    - For example if a customer makes 200 orders, the customer information is duplicated in 200 records and only the order details differ.
     - Second problem is when a customer information needs to be modified.
 Such as address, payment method, etc.
     - Solution: split data to two tables: 1.
-Customer table and orders table
+Customer table 2.Orders table
   - Splitting data to multiple tables requires a way of linking tables together
   - Example: it is required for each order to be linked to a customer.
 Otherwise, it would be ambiguous who made an order.
     - For customer-order example, a link is required to create one-to-many relationship. (one customer, multiple orders)